 Well, Liege waffles are made from a dough and not a batter.
-Also, it’s secret ingredient is the Belgian Pearl Sugar.
+Also, it’s secret ingredient is the Belgian Pearl Sugar, find it at Amazon.

 So the problem is, most waffle makers don’t heat up enough to melt the sugar.
 So there’s no way to have that crispy outside and soft inside which is quintessential liege.